 The black woman whose husband ran into her knife ten times probably did it out of self defence.
 But she’s black, so she still goes to prison, natch.

-It's always heavily implied that all of the Cellblock Tango girls is guilty, with the exception of Hunyak who can't speak English.
-The running into the knife TEN TIMES is like someone fell down an elevator onto some bullets.
+It's always heavily implied that all of the "Cell Block Tango" soloists are guilty, with the exception of Hunyak who can't speak English.
+The running into the knife ten times is like saying someone fell down an elevator shaft.... onto some bullets.
 There is nowhere in the script that calls for June, that particular character, to be African-American.
 The real racism comes through with Hunyak as they don't even bother getting her a translator and condemn her to death without her own testimony (though Mama appears to make an effort to be an interpreter for her in the musical).

 She's not in prison, she's in jail.
 All of them are still apparently awaiting trial or still in the trial process, and when you're awaiting trial and can't make bail, you're in jail.
 You go to prison if you've been tried, found guilty, and sentenced to prison.